rexresearch

 which are transmitted through the air, and although their fields

-electricity can be transmitted not only through wires, but also
+that electricity can be transmitted not only through wires, but

-through the ether, which is to be found in the air, and, as a
+also through the ether, which is to be found in the air, and, as

 telegraphy.

-rapidly alternated produced by apparatuses in which oscillatory
+most rapidly alternated produced by apparatuses in which

-of electricity, are not onlv limited to the system of the
+motions of electricity, are not onlv limited to the system of

-apparatuses in which they are produced, but, as the electrical
+the apparatuses in which they are produced, but, as the

-spark causing them explodes in the air, they are a phenomenon
+electrical spark causing them explodes in the air, they are a

-which occurs in the ether met with in the air, consequently,
+phenomenon which occurs in the ether met with in the air,

-wherever the spark occurs, it produces in the ether periodical
+consequently, wherever the spark occurs, it produces in the

-motions which get spread spherically all round in all directions
+ether periodical motions which get spread spherically all round

-so far as they are not obstructed by some obstacle, and,
+in all directions so far as they are not obstructed by some

-therefore, it is inferred that the electrical waves are nothing
+obstacle, and, therefore, it is inferred that the electrical

-distance is bound to be greater, the greater the energy employed
+a distance is bound to be greater, the greater the energy

 We know that the quantity of electrical energy which can be